lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 <img width="1206" height="278" alt="Screenshot 2026-07-31 at 3 33 21 PM" src="https://github.com/user-attachments/assets/0869dbaf-b5e9-4ffb-863f-9f4d8a7e25ec" />
 *Table showing what values differ for specific shot outcomes

-Major Challenges and Solutions:

-One of the largest challenges was distinguishing real shots from passes, pump fakes, and random wrist movements.
-My Milestone 2 data showed that total angular speed alone was not enough because some non-shot movements could produce equal or greater gyroscope peaks.
-I first improved the rule-based detector using axis direction and dominance, then made the larger architectural decision to let the hoop confirm whether a wrist candidate became a real basketball event.
-A second challenge was reliably transferring the wrist-motion window over Bluetooth.
-Long text messages produced too much fragmented traffic and resulted in incomplete shots.
-I solved this by creating compact binary packets, scaling floating-point values into integers, transmitting fewer samples, including shot and sample identifiers, and using acknowledged indications.
-A third challenge was combining two independent Bluetooth devices.
-The wrist and hoop could connect, disconnect, or advertise at different times.
-I created separate connection loops, automatic reconnection behavior, and a controlled Bluetooth scanning process so both modules could operate simultaneously.A fourth challenge was pairing events without a shared clock.
-I solved this by timestamping both event streams when they arrived at the computer and matching them within a controlled time window.

-The greatest triumph of this milestone was turning several independent prototypes into one complete system.
-The final project combined all the sensor hardware, microcontroller programming, Bluetooth communication, signal processing, data storage, event matching, analytics, athlete profiles, and user-interface design.

 Milestone 3 Outcome:

 By the completion of Milestone 3, ShotSync operated as a complete wireless basketball analytics system.
 The final system could detect likely releases from a wrist-mounted IMU and capture the motion before and after the release, calculating wrist-speed, timing, acceleration, and rotation metrics.
 The hoop could classify clean makes, rim-contact makes, and rim misses.
 Both devices transmit data from both modules over Bluetooth.
-Python prgrams pair wrist and hoop events reject unconfirmed wrist movements, and save summary and raw data.
+Python prgrams pair wrist and hoop events, reject unconfirmed wrist movements, and save summary and raw data.
 The web dashboard then maintains separate athlete profiles, build personal shooting baselines, and displays results through a live web dashboard.

 Future Improvements:

 The next step would be validating ShotSync with a larger and more diverse dataset.
 I primarily developed the release detector and analytics using a limited number of athletes (my instructors and peers).
-Testing with more players would show which thresholds should be personalized and which measurements remain useful across different shooting forms (what values vary greatly between players and which ones stay roughly the same).
+Testing with more players would show which thresholds should be very personalized to a person and which measurements remain useful across different shooting forms.
 I would also like to test the system more extensively on a regulation hoop and redesign the hoop sensors into a quicker clip-on mounting system.
 Custom 3D-printed enclosures could protect the electronics, hold the sensors in repeatable positions, and improve the appearance of both modules.
-With enough labeled data, I could investigate which wrist measurements correlate with high shooting percentage for individual athletes.
+And with enough labeled data, I could investigate which wrist measurements correlate with high shooting percentage for individual athletes.
 Eventually, ShotSync could predict if you make or miss a shot based on your form and mechanics.
-Because it knows so much about your shot and what happens when you miss, a future version could also connect meaningful baseline deviations with coach-reviewed training recommendations.
+Because it knows so much about your shot and what numbers change when you miss, a future version could also connect meaningful baseline deviations with coach-reviewed training recommendations.
 For example, the dashboard might recognize that an athlete’s snap duration or primary rotation was unusually different and suggest a relevant form-shooting drill or instructional video.

 # Second Milestone - Wrist IMU and Release Detection